cookiespam/react-native-gifted-chat/README.md

 * **`renderQuickReplySend`** _(Function)_ - Custom quick reply **send** view
 * **`shouldUpdateMessage`** _(Function)_ - Lets the message component know when to update outside of normal cases.
 * **`infiniteScroll`** _(Bool)_ - infinite scroll up when reach the top of messages container, automatically call onLoadEarlier function if exist (not yet supported for the web).
 You need to add `loadEarlier` prop too.
+* **`onEndReachedThreshold`** _(Number)_ - How far from the end (in units of visible length of the list) the bottom edge of the list must be from the end of the content to trigger the onEndReached callback.
+Thus a value of 0.5 will trigger onEndReached when the end of the content is within half the visible length of the list.

 ## Imperative methods